Free Finite Group Actions on Rational Homology 3--Spheres: Finite quotients of fundamental groups of 3-manifolds

-\begin{corollary}[{Reznikov \cite{Reznikov:1997}}] Let $L$ denote a closed three--manifold such that $G=\pi_1(L)/\pi_1(L)^{(n)}$ is a finite 2--group, and $H_1(L,\bZ)\cong \bZ/2 \times \bZ/2$.
-Then $G$ is a generalized quaternion group. \end{corollary} \begin{proof} As $G$ is a quotient of $\pi_1(L)$ mapping onto its abelianization, then and so $G$ is a 2-group of maximal class and thus must be either (generalized) quaternion, dihedral or semi-dihedral (see \cite{Gorenstein:1980}, Section 5.4).
-However the condition that the cup product pairing be non--singular eliminates the semi--dihedral groups (see \cite{Evens:1985}), and the fact that the image has rank one eliminates the dihedral groups (see \cite{Handel:1993}).
-Thus we conclude that $G$ is a generalized quaternion group. \end{proof}
+\begin{corollary}[{Reznikov \cite{Reznikov:1997}}] Let $L$ denote a closed three--manifold such that $G=\pi_1(L)/\pi_1(L)^{(n)}$ is a finite 2--group, and $H_1(L,\bZ)\cong \cy{2} \times \cy{2}$.
+Then $G$ is a generalized quaternion group. \end{corollary} \begin{proof} Clearly $G/[G,G]\cong H_1(L, \bZ)\cong \cy{2}\times \cy{2}$ and so $G$ is a 2-group of maximal class and thus must be either (generalized) quaternion, dihedral or semi-dihedral (see \cite{Gorenstein:1980}, Section 5.4).
+The condition that the cup product pairing be non--singular eliminates the semi--dihedral groups (see \cite{Evens:1985}), and the fact that the image has rank one eliminates the dihedral groups (see \cite{Handel:1993}). \end{proof}